 All You Need To Know About Getting Medical Insurance In Malaysia

-With medical inflation climbing steadily to the tune of 12% per annum, it is undeniable that private medical treatment is fast becoming a luxury that not many of us can afford.
+With medical inflation climbing steadily, it is undeniable that private medical treatment is fast becoming a luxury that not many of us can afford.

 Due to increasing lifestyle diseases, such as diabetes and chronic heart disease, access to fast and quality treatment become a priority.
-With statistics like one in four Malaysians likely to be diagnosed with cancer by age 75, and 2,500 cases of kidney failures each year, the spotlight has shifted to medical insurance in recent years.
+With diabetes, high cholesterol, hypertension, and obesity affecting more than 5% of adult Malaysians today, the spotlight has shifted to medical insurance in recent years.

 However, with household debt showing no signs of reducing, it becomes crucial to find the “best value” medical insurance for you and your family.
 Best value is not solely defined by the premium, but also what you get in return for the premium.
 It should also depend on your needs — why pay more than what you need?